SOunit/mongodb-the-complete-developers-guide/07-read/points.md

 - $expr

-  - compare values in a document
+  - to compare 2 values in a document
     - add $ to field to reference

 ```